A Heteroscedastic Accelerated Failure Time Model for Survival Analysis: Discussion

 \section{Discussion}

-The heteroscedastic AFT model we have proposed is a natural extension to its homoscedastic originator, and benefits from tractable computations in the presence of right-censoring.
-In an analysis of the colon cancer study which features heavy censoring, the HAFT model was found to substantially diminish the significance of model outliers, without increasing the average size of prediction intervals.
+The heteroscedastic AFT model proposed here is a natural extension to its homoscedastic counterpart, admitting tractable conditional survival quantile estimates in the presence of heavy right-censoring, which many nonparametric and semiparametric estimators fail to produce.
+Results of a simulation study indicate that even a small degree of unaccounted heteroscedasticity can lead to severe bias and undercoverage of conditional quantile estimators.
+In an analysis of a colon cancer clinical trial, the HAFT model was found to exhibit substantially fewer outliers than the homoscedastic AFT, and predict better response to treatment in the upper-tail quantiles.

 The results of this study are promising for the HAFT model, prompting several possible extensions to more complex models or with fewer assumptions.
-For instance, heavy-tailed residuals could be incorporated via the t-distribution, see~\cite{arellano-valle.etal12}.
-Alternately one might choose not to specify the residual distribution, in which case a number of semi-parametric homoscedastic AFT models~\citep[e.g.,][]{buckley.james79,robins.tsiatis92,zhang.davidian08,zhou.etal12} can be adapted to the heteroscedastic setting.
-Similarly, it is possible to embed the HAFT model within more complex models to account for individual-level random effects or competing risks.
-It is hoped that the computational simplicity of the basic HAFT model can be leveraged to design effective Monte Carlo inference strategies in these more sophisticated settings. \\ \\
+For instance, the ECM algorithm in Section~\ref{sec:necm} could be adapted to heavy-tailed residuals via the t-distribution~\citep[e.g.,][]{arellano-valle.etal12}.
+Alternatively, one might choose not to specify the residual distribution, in which case a number of semiparametric homoscedastic AFT models can be adapted to the heteroscedastic setting~\citep[e.g.,][]{buckley.james79,robins.tsiatis92,zhang.davidian08,zhou.etal12,daye.etal12}.
+Similarly, it is possible to embed the HAFT model within more complex modeling frameworks to account for individual-level random effects or competing risks.
+It is anticipated that the computational simplicity of the proposed HAFT model can be leveraged to design effective Monte Carlo inference strategies in these more sophisticated settings.